zouzias/REK/README.md

 <h2>
 Implementation Details
 </h2>
-The algorithm (REK-BLAS) has been entirely implemented in C and Java.
-REK is an implementation of REK (as described in the above paper) with two additional technical features.
-First, REK-BLAS uses level-1 BLAS routines for all operations REK and secondly REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS.
+The algorithm (REK-BLAS) has been implemented in C and Java.
+REK-BLAS is an implementation of REK (as described in the above paper) with two additional technical features.
+First, REK-BLAS utilizes level-1 BLAS routines for all operations REK and secondly REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS.